sourovg/autonomous-driving--case-study/README.md

 # Autonomous Driving Case-Study

 ## Objective
-Understand and measure the performance of the Zoox test drive and how they are doing against competitors.
+To understand and measure the performance of the Zoox test drive and how they are doing against competitors.
 For any autonomous test drive, the more miles you test without any notable disruptions confirms the probability of success in the real world.
 Having said that and given the data we have, at a first glance, it appears that the top level metrics should be:
 - **Miles driven during the test drive** (more is better)
 - **Number of disengagements during the test drive** (less is better)